 We welcome and encourage participating providers, customers, and employers to provide feedback and suggestions for how we can improve the evaluation or reports, as well as other suggested program improvements.
 Employees and patients with Cigna-administered plans should call the telephone number listed on the back of their Cigna ID card, or access the Feedback button available online at myCigna.com.
-Participating providers can also provide feedback online by accessing the Feedback button on Cigna.com, or call Cigna Customer Service at 1.800.88Cigna (1.800.882.4462).
+Participating providers can also provide feedback online by accessing the Feedback button on Cigna.com, or call Cigna Customer Service at 800.88Cigna (882.4462) or send an email to PhysicianEvaluationInformationRequest@Cigna.com.
 Feedback and suggestions are reviewed, and changes to the provider evaluation methodology, reporting formats, and processes are implemented as appropriate.
 Methodology changes are generally reviewed and implemented on an annual basis.